Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Distributed Control with Communication Delay

 The following theorem provides an effective test for whether or not the communication delay is tolerable, i.e., $\bf SUP$ is delay-robust.

-\begin{theorem} $\bf SUP$ is delay-robust relative to $\Sigma_{chn}$ ($ = \{r\}$) if and only if $\bf QCSUP'$ is structurally deterministic, and isomorphic to $\bf SUP$. \end{theorem}
+\begin{theorem} $\bf SUP$ is delay-robust relative to $\Sigma_{ch}$ ($ = \{r\}$) if and only if ${\bf QCSUP}'$ is structurally deterministic, and isomorphic to $\bf SUP$. \end{theorem}

-As indicated above, $\bf QCSUP'$ can be computed by $Supqc$ and isomorphism of DES can be verified by $Isomorph$.
-Hence, Theorem~\ref{thm1} provides an effective computational criterion for delay-robustness.
-Before Theorem~\ref{thm1} is proved, a special relation between $\bf QCSUP'$ and $\bf PSUP'$ must be established; a proof is in Appendix~\ref{appA}.
+As indicated above, ${\bf QCSUP}'$ can be computed by $Supqc$ and isomorphism of DES can be verified by $Isomorph$.\footnote{ For language equality {\it Isomorph} should be applied to minimal (Nerode) state DES; see e.g. \cite{Wonham:2011a} Sect.
+3.7.} Hence, Theorem~\ref{thm1} provides an effective computational criterion for delay-robustness.
+Before Theorem~\ref{thm1} is proved, a special relation between ${\bf QCSUP}'$ and ${\bf PSUP}'$ must be established; a proof is in Appendix~\ref{appA}.

-\begin{proposition} If $\bf QCSUP'$ is structurally deterministic, then it is a canonical (minimal-state) generator for $PL_m({\bf SUP'})$. \end{proposition}
+\begin{proposition} If ${\bf QCSUP}'$ is structurally deterministic, then it is a canonical (minimal-state) generator for $PL_m({\bf SUP}')$. \end{proposition}